mumoshu/kubeherd/README.md

 while allowing you:

 - to have an in-cluster CI pipeline reacts by deployments the required apps whenever a cluster starts and GitHub deployments are created.

+### Machine image builds

+It is often cumbersome to update your OS on every node.
+Even with Container Linux, the standard method of enabling locksmithd + update_engine, or even container-linux-update-operator don't fit when you bake specific binaries and images into machine images.
+It also doesn't work well with ASG and Spot Fleets as an OS update doesn't (of course) update the launch configuration/specification to have a newer AMI ID.
+It eventually results in unnecessary rolling-updates of nodes.

+`kubeherd build ami` invokes a packer build to produce an AMI based on the latest Container Linux release.

 ### Tech stacks